OffchainLabs/arbitrum-docs/arbitrum-docs/launch-l3-chain/orbit-quickstart.md

 :::warning Editor's note

 Content **below** this banner is still being drafted; content **above** this banner is ready for SME signoff.
 Don't worry, we'll do a final edit pass on the whole doc before publishing.
+(Mehdi did some changes on the above parts.
+So please double check it)

 :::